armory/docs/content/en/cd-as-a-service/tasks/iam/create-role.md

 ## Create a new RBAC role

-By default, a new user has no permission to access CD-as-a-Service.
+By default, a new user has no permission to access functionality within CD-as-a-Service.
 So before you invite a user, you need to create a role that defines what the user can see and do in the UI as well as from the CLI.

 >All users can start a deployment.